How Many Get a BBL [Statistics, Trends, Risks]

 • On Average Baltimore is the most expensive city to get a BBL in (the average cost being $10,174 across all surgeons).

-• The overall cheapest BBL surgery company is placed in San Diege (and costs only $3,048).
+• The overall cheapest BBL surgery company is located in San Diego (and costs only $3,048).

 The drop in cost

-Some speculate the the price of getting a BBL has significantly dropped in recent years.
-This is likely true (however, no data excists, and we were not able to collect it).
+Some speculate that the price of getting a BBL has significantly dropped in recent years.
+This is likely true (however, no data exists, and we were not able to collect it).

-However, a few arguments points to why the price would have dropped.
+However, a few arguments point to why the price would have dropped.

 Since the invention of the BBL surgery in 1969 the procedure has grown in popularity.

-As a surgical procedure grows in popularity a number of things happen:
+As a surgical procedure grows in popularity several things happen:

 • The procedure becomes more refined (cost of equipment drops).

-• More surgeons specialize in the treatment – cost of human work goes down as:
+• More surgeons specialize in the treatment – the cost of human work goes down as:

 • Less preparation time is required.

-• Higher demand naturally lowers price amongst market-participants (surgeons).
+• Higher demand naturally lowers prices amongst market participants (surgeons).

 • A growing trend is traveling to Mexico or other countries with cheaper pricing making American surgeons more willing to compromise on their margins of each procedure (lowering the cost).